yellowdig/public-api-examples/README.md

 # YellowDig API Example

-This example repo demonstrates how to consume the Yellowdig's Public API to fetch community information using TypeScript and Node.js.
+This example project  demonstrates how to consume the Yellowdig's Public API to fetch community information using TypeScript and Node.js.

-Yellowdig V1 API docs may be found (here)[https://data.yellowdig.app/docs/index.html]
+Yellowdig V1 API docs may be found [here](https://data.yellowdig.app/docs/index.html)

 ## Setup